Bilingual

 Rights and permissions

-Urban waste management is considered one of the critical challenges of developing cities, especially medium-sized Iranian cities such as Maragheh.
-Rapid population growth, increasing waste generation, and lack of adequate infrastructure have doubled the necessity of adopting a comprehensive and systematic approach to urban waste management.
-This research aims to provide an in-depth analysis of urban waste management planning in Maragheh city and present a conceptual model based on grounded theory to provide a practical pathway for improving the current situation and achieving sustainable urban development.
+Aims: Urban waste management is one of the critical challenges facing medium-sized Iranian cities such as Maragheh.
+Population growth from 150,000 to 175,000, daily production of 120 tons of waste, and lack of technical infrastructure have doubled the necessity for adopting a comprehensive approach.
+This study aimed to analyze urban waste management planning in Maragheh and present a paradigm model based on grounded theory.

 Keywords: